Over the last few years, growth marketing has helped re-define the goal of marketing.

-And while traditional marketing focuses on the top of the funnel, the growth marketing job description requires focusing on the entire funnel.
+And while traditional marketing focuses on the top of the funnel, and account-based marketing focuses on key accounts, the growth marketing job description requires focusing on the entire funnel.

 As Wealthfront’s VP of Growth Andy Johns said: “if finance owns the flow of cash in and out of a company, growth owns the flow of customers in and out of a product.”

 But to take things a step further, we pulled together this SlideShare deck to help explain growth marketing even further, featuring quotes from today’s top marketers — from Andy Johns to Mike Volpe (former HubSpot CMO, founding team), Chamath Palihapitaya (CEO, Social Capital), Sean Ellis and more.

 Not a fan of clicking through presentations?
 Here’s what’s inside of the SlideShare below: